Cancer growth blockers are also called cancer growth inhibitors. They are a type of targeted cancer drug.

 Types of cancer growth blockers

-There are different types of cancer growth blockers.
+There are many different types of cancer growth blockers.
 They can be grouped according to the types of chemical that they block.
 There are some examples below.

 Tyrosine kinase inhibitors (TKIs) block chemical messengers (enzymes) called tyrosine kinases.
 Tyrosine kinases help to send growth signals in cells, so blocking them stops the cell growing and dividing.